bonfire-networks/website-blog/posts/bonfire-for-communities.md

 Rather than create yet-another events management app, we've been working with [Lauti](https://lauti.org/blog/lauti-updates-2026/#cooperation-with-bonfire), an open source community calendar built and maintained by our friends at [Klasse & Methode](https://klasse-methode.it/).
 Bonfire is modular by design, and that modularity doesn't stop at our own extensions: rather than succumb to "not invented here" syndrome, we interconnect with dedicated tools across the ecosystem, so events can be published and discovered across apps instead of locked inside one.

+Klasse & Methode build Lauti on the principle of digital solidarity.
+As fellow members of [Co-op Cloud](https://coopcloud.tech/), they've been given a second-hand server, and are now [raising money for hard drives](https://www.betterplace.org/en/projects/183080-our-community-server-needs-hard-drives).
+The drives will host free calendars and websites for self-organised groups such as [Refugees4Refugees](https://refugees4refugees.org/en/), who accompany people through the asylum process and document what happens to those who are deported.
+A very concrete way to keep infrastructure in community hands.

 ### Organisation profiles

 A community is rarely one person.
 You can now create a **shared organisation profile** (a magazine, a collective, a working group, a moderation team) co-managed by several accounts.
 From the outside it looks like any other profile: it posts, it can be followed, and it federates as an ActivityPub `Organization`.
 Behind it, people can come and go without anyone handing over a password.